Frequently Asked Questions (FAQ)

 Which MIT faculty member can serve as my thesis research advisor?

 If agreeable to the home department, any MIT faculty member can serve as a thesis advisor regardless of their affiliation with PPSM.
-The web pages PPST Faculty and Faculty Affiliates provide listings of MIT faculty that are actively involved in PPST and/or polymer research.
-Co-advising of students across departmental boundaries is encouraged and is common practice for PPST research.
+The web pages PPSM Faculty and Faculty Affiliates provide listings of MIT faculty that are actively involved in PPSM and/or polymer research.
+Co-advising of students across departmental boundaries is encouraged and is common practice for PPSM research.
 Updates on the availability of research support and on the latest thesis topics being offered are obtained by direct contact with the faculty.